meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 This attribute is used to limit the number of RADIUS servers that will proxy a packet before it reaches its final destination.
 When a RADIUS server that implements the Max-Hop-Count Attribute determines that it wants to proxy a RADIUS Request to another RADIUS Server, it will check the Max-Hop-Count attribute.
 If the Max-Hop-Count attribute is present and the value is zero, the Request MUST NOT be forwarded and an error response SHOULD be returned, as appropriate to the request type.
 If the Max-Hop-Count is greater than zero, the proxy server MUST decrement the hop count by 1 before forwarding the request.

 In the context of Status-Realm-Requests, this attribute can be used to implement "traceroute-like" functionality.
-By sending a series of Status-Realm-Requests with incremented values of Max-Hop-Count, starting with a Max-Hop-Count value of O, the RADIUS Client will receive a series of Status-Realm-Responses from the RADIUS Proxies on the Proxy Path to a given Target Realm.
+By sending a series of Status-Realm-Requests with incremented values of Max-Hop-Count, starting with a Max-Hop-Count value of 0, the RADIUS Client will receive a series of Status-Realm-Responses from the RADIUS Proxies on the Proxy Path to a given Target Realm.

 When used on other types of RADIUS Request messages, this option can mitigate the damage caused by RADIUS proxy loops.
 It is therefore possible that a RADIUS Client or a RADIUS proxy server will support the Max-Hop-Count attribute, even if they do not support Status-Realm.
 When used to limit RADIUS proxy loops, it is RECOMMENDED that the value of the Max-Hop-Count attribute be set to 32, by default.